Prajakta Koli: Early career and YouTube channel

 Koli began her career as an intern at Fever 104 FM radio station in Mumbai as a RJ, and later launched a YouTube channel.

 Koli launched her channel MostlySane in February 2015.
 She performed at the YouTube FanFest in Delhi in 2018 and in Mumbai in 2019.
 In 2020, she announced the launch of her YouTube Originals show Pretty Fit.
 The first episode was released on 21 January.

 In April 2019, former YouTube CEO Susan Wojcicki selected Prajakta Koli's "Real Talk Tuesday" series as the interview platform for her first-ever interaction with an Indian YouTuber.
 The series also includes interviews with Sadhguru and actors like Adam Sandler and Jennifer Aniston.

 In July 2025, Koli became the first Indian content creator to be featured on the TIME100 Creators list, which recognized 100 influential digital creators from around the world.

 Acting

 In July 2020, Koli released a short film, Khayali Pulao.
 She then acted in the Netflix series Mismatched, released in November 2020.
 In 2022, she was seen in Dharma Productions' film Jugjugg Jeeyo and Mismatched (Season 2).
 In 2023, she headlined a Zee Theatre teleplay called Yeh Shaadi Nahi Ho Sakti directed by Akarsh Khurana.
 She featured in Anu Menon's mystery film Neeyat, alongside Vidya Balan, Ram Kapoor, Rahul Bose, Mita Vasishth, Neeraj Kabi, Shahana Goswami, Amrita Puri, Dipannita Sharma and Shashank Arora.
 In 2025, She appeared in horror show Andhera (TV series) produced by Excel Entertainment for Prime Video.

-She will make debut in Marathi cinema with Krantijyoti Vidyalay Marathi Madhyam.
+She made her debut in Marathi cinema with Krantijyoti Vidyalay Marathi Madhyam which was become commercial success.